OPSILab/opendatafederation/docs/source/manuals/enduser.md

 # End User Manual

 This section provides the description of the End User Functionalities.
-Through the Open Data Catalogue an user can:
+Through the Open Data Catalogue a user can:
 -	Search datasets filtering by their metadata;
 -	Create graphical representation of dataset resources called *Datalet*;
 -	Execute SPARQL queries on RDF resources;